C16398141/CA2-OOP/README.md

 1. Get your headphones ready, your ears are in for a treat

-2. Click on Run Button in Processing
+2. Click on Run Button in Processing and make sure the window that opens is selected via the mouse (in the foreground)

 3. Hold p to read the instructions